SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

 Replace <TARI_WALLET> with wallets on Tari Universe<br>
 Replace <WORKER_NAME> with anything to help us identify this specific server.<br>
 <br>
+Replace PORT if you are running a specilaized setup.
+3333 Low-end CPU
+5555 Fast/Multi CPU
+9000 SSL/TLS

 Paste the edited version into the start_cpu_mining.sh file<br>

 Save the file: